 Super Stocks, Sport Mods 14 years old

 Pro-Stocks, Modified, Dwarfs 16 years old

 3. All drivers will fill out a driver profile sheet and a W-9 form for tax purposes.
-No driver/owners will be paid without a completed W-9 on file, No exceptions!
-Any driver that earns $600.00 or more during the season will receive a 1099.
+No driver/owner will be paid without a completed W-9 on file.
+No exceptions!
+Any driver that earns $600.00 or more during the season will receive a 1099 form.

-4. No person will be allowed to enter the pit area unless they have a secured wristband and have signed all proper release forms.
+4. No person will be allowed to enter the pit area unless he/she has a secured wristband and has signed all proper release forms.

 5. Wristbands cannot be transferred at any time.
 Anyone caught doing so will be ejected and not permitted to return that night and may face a fine or suspension upon return.

 6. The Siskiyou Motor Speedway reserves the right to refuse service to any driver, pitman or car owner.